nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Email: DCS.PublicRecords@nebraska.gov

 Meanwhile, statutory provisions exempt individual records from public disclosure.
-It may also be useful to see if the courts have denied a request in the past.
+It may also be helpful to see if the courts have denied a request in the past.
 The NDCS maintains a collection of such denied record requests.

 • Online search: